hyphacoop/handbook/README.md

 This resource is in perpetual beta and constantly changing.
 If you see something that could be improved, consider this your invitation to improve it!

-## 📝 License
+## 📃 License

-Hypha Organizational Handbook is Copyright © 2018-2020 individual contributors.
+Copyright © 2018-2020 individual contributors.

 Unless otherwise indicated it is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 A copy is included with the handbook at [LICENSE](./LICENSE).